etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-example-subapplication-rx.md

 ## Create a New Repository

-Now to interact with a data warehouse we have to create a repository in the Tables and Columns window select the table `M_Product`, go to the `Repository` tab and create a new record with the following values:
+Now to interact with a data warehouse, we have to create a repository in the Tables and Columns window, select the table `M_Product`, go to the `Repository` tab and create a new record with the following values:

 | Field       | Value                                             |
 | ----------- | --------------------------------------------------|